-International students may submit applications by using the Lynchburg College application or by using the online Internet application at the College website ([www.lynnchburg.edu](http://www.lynnchburg.edu)).
-The Internet application is encouraged.
+International students may apply to the College by submitting the Lynchburg College application at the College website (www.lynchburg.edu).

-Applications should be submitted by the following: fall class (August entry) deadline is March 15; spring class (January entry) deadline is October 15.
+Applications should be submitted by the following: fall class (August to December) deadline is June 1; spring class (January to May) deadline is October 15.
 All applications received after these deadlines will be considered on space availability in the class.